goldfinch-eng/mono/packages/docs/docs/reference/governance.md

 # Governance

-All of the Goldfinch Protocol's smart contracts are controlled exclusively by the Governance multi-sig wallet (address [0xBEb28978B2c755155f20fd3d09Cb37e300A6981f](https://etherscan.io/address/0xBEb28978B2c755155f20fd3d09Cb37e300A6981f)), with the exception of deployments of the Borrower contract, which are each controlled by the borrower for whom it was created.
+The Goldfinch Protocol's smart contracts are controlled by the Governance multi-sig wallet (address [0xBEb28978B2c755155f20fd3d09Cb37e300A6981f](https://etherscan.io/address/0xBEb28978B2c755155f20fd3d09Cb37e300A6981f)), with the exception of deployments of the Borrower contract, which are controlled by the borrower for whom each was created.

 The Governance multi-sig wallet is configured such that at least 6 out of 10 account signatures are necessary to sign a wallet transaction.
 Each of the Governance multi-sig wallet's 10 accounts is controlled by a different person.